Cyst removal in London

 Sebaceous cysts

-Although less common than epidermoid cysts, sebaceous cysts develop when sebum which is naturally expressed from sebaceous glands is unable to reach the skin surface due to blockage.
+Although less common than epidermoid cysts, sebaceous cysts develop when sebum, which is naturally expressed from sebaceous glands, is unable to reach the skin surface due to blockage.
 Sebaceous cysts can become infected and this could lead to cyst rupture.

 Mucous retention cysts

 Mucous retention cysts are most commonly found on mucous membranes such as the oral cavity and on the lip.
 They develop when the small accessory salivary glands become blocked and the channel for salivary secretion becomes blocked.
 The blocked salivary gland results in thick mucus production.
-Mucous retention cysts develop from poor oral hygiene, presence of lip foreign bodies such as piercings or biting of the inside of the cheeks often from dental malocclusion.
+Mucous retention cysts develop from poor oral hygiene, the presence of foreign lip bodies such as piercings or biting of the inside of the cheeks, often from dental malocclusion.
 Although mucous cysts are known to settle spontaneously, they are known to recur and may then require surgical removal.

 Ganglion cyst